google/flatbuffers/docs/source/CsharpUsage.md

 An additional feature of the object API is the ability to allow you to serialize & deserialize a JSON text.
-To use Json Serialization, add `--gen-json-serializer` option to `flatc` and add `Newtonsoft.Json` nuget package to csproj.
+To use Json Serialization, add `--cs-gen-json-serializer` option to `flatc` and add `Newtonsoft.Json` nuget package to csproj.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cs}